 Young Africa - Namibia

 Young Africa Namibia was founded by the Dutch couple Yvette and Dirk Bellens.
-They handed over management to Olivia Namkomba, who joined Young Africa in 2017 and took over as country director in 2018 where she leads an ambitious team to bring empowerment to the lives of youth and the local community.
+They handed over management to Olivia Namkomba, who joined Young Africa in 2017 and took over as country director in 2019, where she now leads an ambitious team to bring empowerment to the lives of youth and the local community.

-Young Africa Namibia began training and empowering youth in 2014,providing vocational training in solar technology.
-The first centre was set up as a temporary location in the coastal industrial harbour town, Walvis Bay.
-In 2015, Young Africa was offered a training location by the Clay House Project in Okahandja, allowing the centre to expand its training courses in green building technologies.
-In 2019 all of the operations moved to Okahandja, making it one fully fledged training centre.
-The centre focuses on green building techniques, but also allows for other demand-driven courses, as shown in the overview below.
+Young Africa Namibia began training and empowering youth in 2014, providing vocational training in solar technology.
+The first centre was set up in the coastal industrial harbour town, Walvis Bay.
+In 2015, Young Africa was offered a training location by the Clay House Project in Otjiwarongo, allowing the centre to expand its training courses in green building technologies and to act as the main training centre of Young Africa Nambia.
+The green skills centre also allows for other demand-driven courses, as shown in the overview below.
 In 2019 YA Namibia moved its solar technology satellite centre from Walvis Bay to Okahandja.
 There are plans to expand the centre with other courses as well.

-Young Africa Namibia is a healthy space for local youth, with after-school music & arts lessons and fun activities on Saturdays.
-The centre has great potential to grow by designing new courses, e.g. in Aquaponics and Liquid Soap Production, organising youth festivals and starting an internet cafe for the local community.
+Young Africa Namibia is a healthy space for local youth, with after-school music & arts lessons and fun activities on Saturdays, youth festivals and with an internet cafe for the local community.

 Our centre in Namibia has

 offer various courses: